larswaechter/schlaumeier/README.md

   - [Tesseract](https://github.com/tesseract-ocr/tesseract)
   - [ADB-Tools](https://developer.android.com/studio/command-line/adb)

-Especially the Tesseract version plays a big role for extracting the texts.
-I'm using the following version which works quite good for me:
+Especially the Tesseract version, that is used to recognize texts on images, plays a major role.
+I've tested the following one, which works quite well for the English language:

 ```
 tesseract 5.3.0